Pattern-functions, statistics, and shallow permutations: Shallow Cycles and Involutions

 To make a better characterization of shallow cycles, we note the following pattern coincidence.

-\begin{definition} For two sets of patterns, $A$ and $B$, write $A \asymp B$ to indicate that $A$-avoidance is equivalent to $B$-avoidance; that is, that a permutation avoids all elements of $A$ if and only if that permutations all elements of $B$.
+\begin{definition} For two sets of patterns, $A$ and $B$, write $A \asymp B$ to indicate that $A$-avoidance is equivalent to $B$-avoidance; that is, that a permutation avoids all elements of $A$ if and only if that permutation avoids all elements of $B$.
 When $A \asymp B$, we say that $A$ and $B$ are \emph{coincident}. \end{definition}

 \begin{lemma} $\{3142, 2413\} \asymp \{\VinPat{31,42}, \VinPat{24,13}\}$. \end{lemma}

 \begin{proof} We first show that $P:= \{3142, 2413\}$ is coincident to $Q:=\{\VinPat{31,4,2}, \VinPat{24,1,3}\}$.
 Certainly if a permutation avoids all $P$-patterns then it also avoids all $Q$-patterns.
 Now suppose that $\sigma$ avoids all $Q$-patterns, but has a $3142$-pattern in positions $i_1 < i_2 < i_3 < i_4$.
 Then it must be that $i_2 > i_1 + 1$.
 Let us choose $i_1$ to be maximal relative to $i_2$, and consider $\sigma_{i_1+1}$.
 To avoid a $\VinPat{31,4,2}$-pattern, we must have $\sigma_{i_1+1} > \sigma_{i_4}$.
 By maximality of $i_1$, we must also have $\sigma_{i_1+1} > \sigma_{i_3}$.
 But then $\sigma$ has a $\VinPat{24,1,3}$-pattern in positions $\{i_1, i_1+1, i_2, i_3\}$, which is a contradiction.
 Thus $\sigma$ must avoid $3142$, and a similar argument shows that it avoids $2413$.
 Hence $P \asymp Q$.